Reduce Customer Churn in 5 Steps with Bullet-Proof Retention

 Observe - You can closely observe both what your own customers are doing, and what other companies are doing:

 You can use customer feedback — satisfaction surveys, user testing, customer calls — to find out what their issues with the product are.
-In particular, exit surveys for customers that have already churned are a great basis for generating ideas for experiments.
+In particular, exit surveys for customers that have already churned are a great basis for generating experiments to improve your customer experience.
 They will tell you exactly what is wrong with your product.

 Question - To find the exact questions you want to ask, Christensen suggests going through all the questions that come to mind when discussing the topic.
 All of the Whys, Whats, Wheres, Whens, and Hows that you can possibly think of that are related to the different stages of customer retention.
 This is the start of your question pipeline as these questions will lead to answers, which will lead to more questions, until you have the exact questions you need to answer.